madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 password pairs.
 There are no inherent input and output parameters to a logical predicate.

-However, the $hash$ predicate stands out in the previous example because hash functions (if they are any good) work only in one direction.
+However, the $hash$ predicate stands out because hash functions (if they are any good) work only in one direction.
 It is unreasonable to expect $hash$ to bind a value for the password given a hash.
 Let's refer to predicates like $hash$ (those with dataflow requirements) as _extralogical_ predicates.

 In light of this knowledge, the versions of the rule defining $auth$ above are not equivalent.
 Evaluation of the subgoal `hash(Pass,Hash)`{.prolog} produces a